swarali-gurjar/C-plus-plus-Decision-making-statements-using-loops/README.md

 **1. Decision Making Statements** :
 These statements are used to execute a particular block of code based on the evaluation of conditions.

-**-If Statement**: Executes a block of code if a specified condition is true.
+**- If Statement**: Executes a block of code if a specified condition is true.

-**-If-else Statement**: Executes one block if the condition is true, another if it's false.
+**- If-else Statement**: Executes one block if the condition is true, another if it's false.

-**-Else-if Ladder**: Used to check multiple conditions.
+**- Else-if Ladder**: Used to check multiple conditions.

-**-Switch Statement**: Selects one of many blocks of code to be executed.
+**- Switch Statement**: Selects one of many blocks of code to be executed.

 **2. Looping Statements** :
 Loops are used to execute a block of code repeatedly based on a condition.